vysakhthek/nlp_projects/speech_to_text_converter/README.md

 # Speech To Text Converter

-This is a python project that converts Speech input to Text using NLP (Natural Language Processing).
+This is a project that converts Speech input to Text using NLP (Natural Language Processing).
 The library that we used here us Speech Recognition Library.

 ### The SpeechRecognition library is a Python library that provides support for speech recognition using various speech recognition engines such as Google Speech Recognition, CMU Sphinx, and Microsoft Bing Voice Recognition.